fellesverkstedet/fabricatable-machines/theory/README.md

 * Optimize your bill of materials (BOM).
 Use parts that are cheap and easy to source
 * Sticking to standard fab lab inventory machines.
 Metaphor: Native browser compatibility vs custom plugins
 * Design for simple machine use, not fancy techniques.
 Avoid two-sided milling if possible.
 Tolerate badly configured machines.
 Accept runout, overhangs etc.
 * Reduce time required to machine/print/cut.
-If it is easy and fast to do, will be done often.
+If it is easy and fast to do, it will be done often.
 * Digital fabrication means cheap complexity in part.
-Increse part complexity to reduce part count and assembly time.
+Increase part complexity to reduce part count and assembly time.
-* Make simple assembly.
+* Make it simple to assembe.
 A machine should ideally be easy to build and not require handcraft skills.
 * Make it easy to tune and maintain. *(The holy grail is to make a reliable machine that can easily be operated by others.
 Most DIY machines become dust collectors)*
 * How far do you want to go?
 Buy a kit from china and make the box around it?
 Or push the boundaries of  DIY level and machine design freedom?